- Our Mission

 Every Four Hours

 Every four hours, every day of the year, LifeFlight is dispatched on a mission to help provide critical care and rapid transport to a person of Maine.
 Much more than just its iconic helicopters, LifeFlight plays an integral role in connecting Maine’s widely dispersed and fragile healthcare system.
 The highly skilled and trained medical teams bring ICU-level care directly to the patient, wherever he/she is.
-LifeFlight’s commitment to Maine is that every person, in every community, has access to critical care and medical transport when they need it.
+LifeFlight’s commitment to Maine is that every person, in every community, has access to critical care and medical transport when needed.

 Maine is a big state, and many communities are rural, remote, and sparsely populated.
 LifeFlight plays a critical role in connecting people to the care they need, as part of the “chain of survival.”